1999 Atlantic 10 Conference baseball tournament

 The 1999 Atlantic 10 Conference Baseball Championship was held at Bear Stadium in Boyertown, Pennsylvania from May 20 through 22.
 It was the 12th time was held in Boyertown, where it was previously held from 1987 to 1997.
 It featured the top two regular-season finishers of each of the conference's six-team divisions.
 West Division top seed Virginia Tech defeated La Salle in the title game to win the tournament for the second time, earning the Atlantic 10's automatic bid to the 1999 NCAA tournament.

 Seeding and format

 Each division's top teams, based on winning percentage in the 21-game regular season schedule, qualified for the field.
 In the four-team double-elimination format, the East Division champion played the West Division runner-up, and vice versa.
-In the West Division, conference tiebreaking rules gave La Salle received the second seed in the four-way tie for second place.
+In the West Division, conference tiebreaking rules gave La Salle the second seed in the four-way tie for second place.